-Per Fabergé: Each egg, an artistic tour de force, took a year or more to make, involving a team of highly skilled craftsmen, who worked in the greatest secrecy.
+Per Fabergé, each egg, "an artistic tour de force," took a year or more to make, involving a team of highly skilled craftsmen, who worked in the greatest secrecy.
 From 1887 Fabergé was given complete freedom in the design and execution, with the only prerequisite being that there had to be surprise within each creation.
-Dreaming up each complex concept, Fabergé often drew on family ties, events in Imperial Court life, or the milestones and achievements of the Romanov dynasty, as in the Fifteenth Anniversary Egg of 1911, commemorating the fifteenth anniversary of Nicholas II’s accession to the throne, or the Romanov Tercentenary Egg of 1913 that celebrated 300 years of the House of Romanov.
+Dreaming up each complex concept, Fabergé often drew on family ties, events central to the Imperial Court, or the milestones and achievements of the Romanov dynasty, as in the Fifteenth Anniversary Egg of 1911, commemorating the fifteenth anniversary of Nicholas II’s accession to the throne, or the Romanov Tercentenary Egg of 1913 that celebrated 300 years of the House of Romanov.

 Although the theme of the Easter eggs changed annually, the element of surprise remained a constant link between them.
 The surprises ranged from a perfect miniature replica of the Coronation carriage - that took 15 months to make working 16-hour days - through a mechanical swan and an ivory elephant, to a heart-shaped frame on an easel with 11 miniature portraits of members of the Imperial family.

-In September 2009, Fabergé Limited launched its first collection of exclusive jewelry, as well as its website (www.faberge.com), and in December of that year, it opened a boutique in Geneva.
-The group plans to open a 'Fabergé' shop in London and a retail location is also being sought in New York.
+In September 2009, Fabergé Limited launched its first collection of exclusive jewelry, as well as its website.
+It maintains boutiques in Australia, Azerbaijian, Abu Dhabi, Canada, Czech Republic, Bahrain, and plans to open a Fabergé shop in London and a retail location is also being sought in New York.

 Where Are They Today?